10 – Face The Face – Pete Townshend

 # 8 – Have You Seen Her Face – The Byrds

-The Byrds’ “Have You Seen Her Face,” written by bassist Chris Hillman, is a luminous reflection of the band’s shift from their folk-rock roots into a more polished and experimental sound.
+The Byrds’ “Have You Seen Her Face,” written by bassist Chris Hillman, is a luminous reflection of the band’s shift from its folk-rock roots to a more polished, experimental sound.
 Released in 1967 on the album Younger Than Yesterday, the song was recorded at Columbia Studios in Hollywood with Gary Usher as producer.
 Hillman not only penned the track but also contributed the lead vocals, supported by Roger McGuinn’s jangling 12-string guitar and Michael Clarke’s steady percussion.
 This recording marked a creative milestone for Hillman, whose songwriting contributions were gaining prominence within the band.

 Read More: 10 Best Byrds Songs